MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-on-acquisitions-report.md

----
+﻿---
 author: jnHs
 Description: The Add-on acquisitions report in the Windows Dev Center dashboard lets you see how many add-ons you've sold, along with demographic and platform details.
 title: Add-on acquisitions report ms.assetid: F2DF9188-0A98-4AC3-81C0-3E2C37B15582
 ms.author: wdg-dev-content
-ms.date: 08/04/2017
+ms.date: 02/13/2018
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp
+keywords: windows 10, uwp, add-on sales, add-on acquisitions, iap sales, in-app products, iaps, add-ons ms.localizationpriority: high
-ms.localizationpriority: high
 ---

 # Add-on acquisitions report

 The **Add-on acquisitions** report in the Windows Dev Center dashboard lets you see how many add-ons you've sold, along with demographic and platform details.
-It also lets you get conversion info for customers on Windows 10.
+It also lets you get conversion info for customers on Windows 10 (including Xbox).

 You can view this data in your dashboard, or [download the report](download-analytic-reports.md) to view offline.
 Alternatively, you can programmatically retrieve this data by using the [get add-on acquisitions](../monetize/get-in-app-acquisitions.md) method in the [Microsoft Store analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).